serverless/serverless/docs/providers/aws/guide/iam.md

 <!--
-title: Serverless Framework - AWS Lambda Guide - IAM
+title: Serverless Framework - IAM Permissions For Functions
 description: How to manage your AWS Lambda functions and their AWS infrastructure resources easily with the Serverless Framework.
-menuText: IAM
-menuOrder: 13
 layout: Doc
 -->